Les Binks: Judas Priest

 Whilst with Judas Priest, he received a writing credit for the song "Beyond the Realms of Death" from the album Stained Class.
 Binks made a home demo of the track with friend Steve Mann of the Michael Schenker Group helping on guitar, and at a band rehearsal he picked up a guitar to show them the song.
 The band loved the song and vocalist Rob Halford then crafted the song's lyrics and title.

 Les Binks features prominently on Judas Priest’s drum-dominated "Take On the World", released as a single in January 1979 and notable as the first Judas Priest single to chart in the UK top 40, reaching number 14.
 "Take on the World" was also later covered by new wave band The Human League on their 1980 tour.
 In 2021, the band Spoon released the single "Wild", which sampled Les Binks' drum patterns from "Take On the World."
-The record was also remixed by Dennis Bovell, featuring the same Les Binks’ drum pattern.
+The record was also remixed by sound engineer dubplate producer, Dennis Bovell, featuring the same Les Binks’ drum pattern.

 Binks left the band just before the start of the North American leg of the "Killing Machine" (Hell Bent for Leather) tour.
 Binks said in 2017 that he left because he felt he was essentially hired as a "freelance session drummer" by the band and was never made an official member.
 He felt insulted when the band's then-manager Mike Dolan suggested that he "waive his fees" (i.e. not get paid for his performance) on the live album Unleashed in the East, a RIAA-certified platinum seller.